 For more information or an application, contact Pam Louks, CUF Coordinator at (317) 591-1170 or plouks@dnr.IN.gov

 December 1-2, 2011: Indiana Rural Summit - Partnering for Economic Health & Community Success

 Terre Haute, IN

 December 14, 2011 and January 5, 2012: WEBINARS for the U.S. EPA Urban Waters Small Grants.
-Information about Urban Waters Small Grants, including the Request for Proposal (RFP) and registration links for the webinars, is available at http://www.epa.gov/urbanwaters/funding.
+Information about Urban Waters Small Grants, including the Request for Proposal (RFP).

 2011 Indiana Governor's Environmental Excellence Awards

 The Indiana Governor's Environmental Excellence Award recognize exemplary projects across Indiana.
-Projects must demonstrate significant and measurable results, be innovatie, comprehensive and documented.
+Projects must demonstrate significant and measurable results, be innovative, comprehensive and documented.

 Who Can Apply?

 The awards are open to all Indiana facilities, state and local units of government, individuals and technical assistance organizations that operate or support environmental protection efforts of outstanding quality.
 Eligible technical assistance organizations include, but are not limited to: public entities, educational groups, trade associations, individuals, public interest ad community and labor groups.
 Nominated projects/facilities must be: located in Indiana; focused on significant environmental protection activity; able to provide at least a year of quantifiable results; innovative; in compliance with environmental health and safety laws; and, willing to share information with others via state publications or websites.

 Nominations must be received by IDEM by 5 p.m.
 EST on Wednesday, April 20,2011